Statue of Edward VII, Bengaluru

 The statue of Edward VII in Bangalore is located at Queen's Park, next to Cubbon Park, Bangalore Cantonment, at the junction of Queen's Road and Cubbon Road.
-The statue was unveiled on November 1919 by the then Viceroy and Governor-General of India, Frederic John Napier, Baron Chelmsford.
+The statue was unveiled in November 1919 by the then Viceroy and Governor-General of India, Frederic John Napier, Baron Chelmsford.
 The statue was raised out of funds raised by the residents of the Bangalore Civil and Military Station.
 The Statue of King Edward VII is one of the few of the original statues which were installed in British India, to still stand at its original location.
 The statue rises above a flowering frangipani tree.
 On the other end of Queen's Park is the Statue of Queen Victoria, Bangalore.
 The statue was designed and sculpted by Leonard Jennings of Chelsea, London.

 Edward VII, Emperor of India

 Edward VII reigned as the King of the United Kingdom and the British Dominions and Emperor of India between 1901 and 1910, following his mother Queen Victoria's death in 1901.
 In 1875 he had toured British India as subcontinent as the Prince of Wales, but never visited again as Emperor of India.
 His short reign ended with his death in 1910, and the throne was passed on to his son, George V.